 The Sport and Recreation Section provides a recreational program for students and staff at the Physical Education and Recreation Centre.
-The Centre consists of eight squash courts, seven tennis courts, a main building, and a 50-metre indoor heated swimming pool.
+The Centre consists of eight squash courts, seven tennis courts, a main building, a 50-metre indoor heated swimming pool and a new three-storey 'Link Building'.
 The main building has a large gymnasium and practice rooms for fencing, table tennis, judo, weight-lifting, karate and jazz ballet, also a physical fitness testing room.
-A new three-storey 'Link Building' will be completed by mid-1986 between the gymnasium and squash courts.
-It provides three additional training rooms on the upper floors and administrative and control functions at ground floor level.
+The 'Link Building' between the gymnasium and squash courts provides three additional training rooms on the upper floors and administrative and control functions at ground floor level.
 The recreational program includes intramurals, teaching/coaching, camps.
 The Centre is located on the lower campus adjacent to High Street.
-The Supervisor at PERC may be contacted by telephoning 697 4884.
+The Supervisor of Physical Recreation may be contacted by telephoning 697 4884.